 Right from day 1, all the athletes struck up an amazing rapport; and experiencing that, in that environment, is quite frankly one of the greatest moments I had the privilege to enjoy.

 Samuel: I gave them to all the athletes and everyone loved them.
-They asked me if xact nutrition sis available in Europe and the USA.
+They asked me if XACT sis available in Europe and the USA.

 Samuel: It opens doors and I warmly encourage young runners to go and try trail running.
 I think trail running is accessible and built on the values of discovery, sharing, a strong community spirit and fun.